ontoligent-design/polo2/README.md

     `conda`, the package manager it comes with, has known conflicts with other package managers, such as `brew` on MacOS.
 * [NLTK](http://www.nltk.org/)
-    * This is used for stopwords right now but will be used by later functions.
-Install this using a package manager like `conda` or just use `pip`, but once installed, make sure to download `nltk_data` to get relevant resources.
+    * This is used for stopwords right now but will be used more later.
+Install this with `conda install nltk` or  `pip install nltk`.
+Once installed, make sure to download `nltk_data` to get relevant resources.
     * To install stopwords, open a Python command line (e.g. with ipython) and enter `import nltk` and then `nltk.download('stopwords')`.
 * [MALLET](http://mallet.cs.umass.edu/)